poojapandian6/solidworks-ai-hackathon/README.md

 # 🔩 AI-Based Fastener Detection for SolidWorks Assemblies using YOLOv8

-An AI-powered computer vision project that detects and classifies mechanical fasteners in SolidWorks assembly images using the YOLOv8 object detection model.
-The system identifies components such as **bolts, nuts, washers, and locating pins**, making it useful for automated inspection and manufacturing workflows.
+An AI-powered computer vision project that detects and classifies mechanical fasteners from SolidWorks assembly images using the YOLOv8 object detection model.
+The system automatically identifies components such as **Bolts, Nuts, Washers, and Locating Pins**, enabling faster and more reliable inspection of mechanical assemblies.

 ---

-## 📌 Project Overview
+## 📌 Overview

-Manual inspection of mechanical assemblies is time-consuming and prone to human error.
-This project automates the detection of fasteners from SolidWorks assembly images using a deep learning-based object detection pipeline.
+Mechanical assembly inspection is often performed manually, making it time-consuming and susceptible to human error.
+This project leverages **YOLOv8** to automate the detection and counting of common fasteners in SolidWorks assembly images.

-The model was trained on a custom dataset and performs inference on new assembly images, generating predictions along with annotated output images.
+The trained model predicts the location and class of each fastener and generates an annotated output image for visualization.

 ---

 ## ✨ Features

-- Detects multiple fastener types
+- Detects multiple fastener types in a single image
 - YOLOv8-based object detection
-- Custom dataset preprocessing
-- Automatic feature extraction
+- Automatic bounding box generation
-- Prediction on unseen images
+- Fast inference on new images
 - Generates annotated output images
-- Lightweight inference pipeline
+- Simple prediction pipeline

 ---

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

 - Python
 - YOLOv8 (Ultralytics)